weavedigitalstudio/weave-cache-purge-helper/README.md

 ### Removed / Not used
 - Support for Elementor, Autoptimize, and Oxygen builders to streamline functionality for Weave Digital's specific in-house needs.
+- All internationalisation functions as this is for our in-house use in English.

 ## Original Plugin
 This fork is based on the Cache Purge Helper plugin by Paul Stoute, Jordan Trask, and Jeff Cleverley.